🏠 Home

 3. Mini-batch stochastic gradient descent: update the model using the gradients of a batch of data samples.

-3. Momentum SGD: \(W_{t+1} = \beta W_{t} + (1-\beta)\frac{\partial L}{\partial W_l} \), enable smooth parameter updates and avoid being affected by extremely large gradients (gradient clip can also be used).
+3. Momentum SGD: \(v_{t+1} = \beta v_t + (1-\beta)\frac{\partial L}{\partial W_l^{t}}\), \(W_{t+1} = W_t - \lambda v_{t+1}\).
+This enables smooth parameter updates and avoids being affected by extremely large gradients (gradient clipping can also be used).

 Testing

 1. Accuracy: \(\frac{\text{Num. of correctly classified samples}}{\text{Num. of total samples}}\).
-Accuracy can be problematic when class is imbalance.
+Accuracy can be problematic when classes are imbalanced.

-2. Precision, recall, F1: calculated for each class, better reflect the model's performance on each class than accuracy.
+2. Precision, recall, F1: calculated for each class, they better reflect the model's performance on each class than accuracy.
 Precision = \(\frac{TP}{TP+FP}\), which reflects the model's false positive rate.
-Precision is critical for anomly detection models.
+Precision is critical for anomaly detection models.
 Recall = \(\frac{TP}{TP+FN}\), which reflects the model's performance on samples belonging to the current class.
 Note that balanced accuracy is the average recall across all classes.
-F1 score = \(\frac{2precision\cdot recall}{precision+recall}\)
+F1 score = \(\frac{2\,\text{precision}\cdot\text{recall}}{\text{precision}+\text{recall}}\).

-4. Average calibration error (ACE): evaluate how well a model's predicted probabilities match the true probabilities.
-For example, if the model gives a 80% confidence for a class, a perfectly calibrated model should correctly predict 80% of data from that class.
-The figures demonstrate the calibration curve of a model (referred in the original ACE paper).
+4. Average calibration error (ACE): evaluates how well a model's predicted probabilities match the true probabilities.
+For example, if the model gives an 80% confidence for a class, a perfectly calibrated model should correctly predict 80% of data from that class.
+The figures below show the calibration curve of a model (taken from the original ACE paper).
 The x-axis is the average prediction probability/confidence and the y-axis is the accuracy.
 The diagonal line is the perfect calibration line.
 The ACE is the area between the red and the blue part.
-ACE is calculated by dividing the samples into different bins based on their prediction probabilities and calculate the average differences between their accuracy and confidence in each bin \(\frac{1}{M}\sum|\text{acc}(i)-\text{conf}(i)|\)
+ACE is calculated by dividing the samples into different bins based on their prediction probabilities and computing the average difference between their accuracy and confidence in each bin: \(\frac{1}{M}\sum_i|\text{acc}(i)-\text{conf}(i)|\).

 Description of the image